wwoof/jobs/README.md

 ## Apply now

-To apply for this position, please fill [this form](http://foo.com).
+- To apply for this position, please fill [this form](http://foo.com).
+- Deadline: this position will remain open until we find the right candidate.
+- Prefered start date: January 3, 2023

 ## Requirements

 - 5+ years of software development
+- Code review
+- Backlog triage
+- Experienced with:
   - JavaScript or TypeScript
+  - Node.js
+  - Modern front-end frameworks (React, Angular, Vue, Ember…)
   - Docker / Kubernetes
   - Git / GitHub
-- Code review
-- Backlog triage
+  - SQL

 ## Good to have